dekafsdevopsintern/terraform-aws-session-manager-config/README.md

 ## Description

 This terraform module creates configuration for session manager preferences or logging.

+## Upgrade notes from v0.4.x

+The latest version will destroy the old s3 bucket.
+If you want to retain the old s3 bucket entries for **a year**, then you can set `keep_old_s3_bucket` variable to `true`.

 ## Table of Content
 - [Description](#description)